jerrygems/ctfs/monitoring_writeup("nagios_xi")/writeup.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2022-08-10 15:44:36
 </pre>

-<h3>But none of these credentials worked may be bcuz i did something wrong in command</h3>
+<h3>We got 41 valid credentials but none of them worked maybe i did something wrong here let's check further if we can do something</h3>
-<h3>Then, Looked at nmap scan again and looked for other ports but didn't find good stuff</h3>

-<h3>Then i tried for finding any exploit for nagiosxi service that i found on port 80</h3>
+<h3>Let's check if there is any exploit available for nagiosxi</h3>

-<h3>I found an RCE ("https://www.exploit-db.com/exploits/48191")</h3>
+<h3>And Booomm...
+We found a RCE ("https://www.exploit-db.com/exploits/48191")</h3>

-<h3>Then opened the metasploit and searched for this rce in metasploit database</h3>
+<h3>let's check if it works or not</h3>

 <pre>
 ┌[linspace]─[14:26-10/08]─[/home/sp1d3y]